You are $75 away from free shipping

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-Now that you know what salicylic acid is—a BHA that can help exfoliate skin’s surface—it’s time to get to what you’re really interested in: the skin care benefits of salicylic acid.
-According to the American Academy of Dermatology (AAD), salicylic acid is commonly found in acne skin care products.
-Why?
-Well, that’s because it can exfoliate dead skin cells on skin’s surface.
-The buildup of dead skin cells on skin’s surface can clog pores—and clogged pores can lead to breakouts.
+Now that you know what salicylic acid is—a BHA that can help exfoliate the skin’s surface—it’s time to get down to what makes this rockstar ingredient so special.
+You may be wondering: “What does salicylic acid do and how can it benefit your skin?”
+According to the American Academy of Dermatology (AAD), salicylic acid for acne is a common treatment.
+The exfoliating properties of salicylic acid make it a holy grail, as the buildup of dead skin cells on the skin’s surface can clog pores—and clogged pores can lead to breakouts.
 The FDA states that BHAs such as salicylic acid can also help improve the overall appearance of skin with continued use over time.

 If you find yourself asking, “What is salicylic acid found in?,” there’s more than one answer to that.
 There are a number of salicylic acid products you can seek out to reap the aforementioned benefits.
 In fact, there are many different types of skin care formulas with salicylic acid, such as salicylic acid cleanser and salicylic acid gel.
 According to the AAD, you can find the ingredient in facial cleansers, moisturizers, face scrubs, cleansing cloths, body wash, and cleansing pads.